MachinisteWeb/node-atlas/README.en.md

 ## Overview ##

-NodeAtlas is a server-side MVC(2) JavaScript framework as an [npm module](https://www.npmjs.com/package/node-atlas) ([node-atlas](https://www.npmjs.com/package/node-atlas)) and designed to run with [Node.js](https://nodejs.org/).
+NodeAtlas is an MVC(2) JavaScript Server-Side Framework as an [npm module](https://www.npmjs.com/package/node-atlas) ([node-atlas](https://www.npmjs.com/package/node-atlas)) and designed to run with [Node.js](https://nodejs.org/).
 NodeAtlas allows you to:

 - Create, maintain and document a set of assets HTML / CSS / JavaScript user interfaces to provide solid guidelines for the realization of website or webapp (i.e. for brands).

    > Exemple : [Pages, Componants and Web Interface Documentation](https://www.lesieur.name/doc-atlas/) or [the official NodeAtlas website](https://node-atlas.js.org/english/).

-- Create, maintain and run internationalized wesites without use a single JavaScript server file.
-That's it's perfect for beginners and for develop brand website or single web app application with high performance quickly.
+- Create, maintain and run internationalized websites without using a single JavaScript server file.
+That's it's perfect for beginners and for developing brand website or single web app application with high performance quickly.

    > Exemple : [Simple Web Page](http://bruno.lesieur.name/)

-- Develop Node.js internationalized websites or scalable [Node.js](https://nodejs.org/) applications running of all sizes with server-based source code for high performance, indexability for SEO and W3C compliancy.
-Distant REST APIs are also easily to create.
+- Develop Node.js internationalized websites or scalable [Node.js](https://nodejs.org/) applications running of all sizes with server-based source code for high performance, indexability for SEO and W3C compliance.
+Distant REST APIs are also easy to create.

    > Exemple : [Blog](http://blog.lesieur.name/), [Portfolio](http://www.lesieur.name/) or [Distant API](http://www.lesieur.name/api/)